Resonances in the Two-Centers Coulomb Systems: Resonances for the two-centers problem

 This potential $V$ has the following properties: \begin{compactitem} \item it is smooth in $(0,\infty)$; \item it is bounded; \item it is analytic in a cone centered at the positive real axis; \item it has a non-degenerate global maximum at $y=0$; \item around the maximum $V$ can be expanded in Taylor series as

-where $A := -Z_{+} - k^{2} +\mu - \frac{h^{2}}{2}$ and $\omega=\sqrt{ \mu + \frac54h^{2} - \frac{Z_+}2}$. \end{compactitem} Therefore it satisfies the assumptions of \cite{BCD1,BCD2,BCD3} and \cite{Sj} and we can use their theories to approximate the resonances through the eigenvalues of the harmonic oscillator according to \beq A_{n} (h,E,Z_{+},\mu)= -Z_{+} - k^{2} + \mu - ih(2n+1)\omega + \cO(h^{3/2}). \Leq{eq-Andef} This given, we have a zero of \eqref{eq:diffeqResNew} if $v$ is identically $0$ or if $A_{n} = 0$.
-This last condition permits us to identify with some approximation the resonances of our operator $K_{\xi}(Z_{+},\mu)$.
+where $A := -Z_{+} - k^{2} +\mu - \frac{h^{2}}{2}$ and $\omega=\sqrt{ \mu + \frac54h^{2} - \frac{Z_+}2}$. \end{compactitem} Therefore it satisfies the assumptions of \cite{BCD1,BCD2,BCD3} and \cite{Sj}, there a resonance is an exact zero of some symbol in the semi-classical parameter, and we are left to compute the leading terms of this symbol.
+This allows us to approximate the resonances with the eigenvalues of the harmonic oscillator according to \beq A_{n} (h,E,Z_{+},\mu)= -Z_{+} - k^{2} + \mu - ih(2n+1)\omega + \cO(h^{3/2}). \Leq{eq-Andef} This given, we have a solution of \eqref{eq:diffeqResNew} if $v$ is identically $0$ or if $A_{n} = 0$.
+In summary, \begin{proposition} For any given $Z_+$ and $\mu$, the resonances of $K_{\xi}(Z_{+},\mu)$ are asymptotically given by the zeroes of a symbol $A_{n} (h,E,Z_{+},\mu)$ whose expansion as $h \to 0$ is provided by \eqref{eq-Andef}. \end{proposition}

 From this formula one can have a first very rough approximation of the resonances $E_n = k^2_n$ in orders of $\Re(\mu) \gg 0$ and $h$ small but constant as follows \beq \Im E_n = (2n+1)h\sqrt{\Re\mu} +\Im\mu+ {\cal O} \l((\Re\mu)^{-1/2}\ri) \qmbox{,} \Re E_n = \sqrt{\Re\mu - Z_+ + {\cal O}\l((\Re\mu)^{-1/2}\ri)}. \Leq{eq:bigEAppBigmu}